Michael Elkins: Accusations of bias

 Arab lobbyists in the Middle East protested that the BBC should not employ a Jew and a Zionist to report the Arab-Israeli conflict.
 Elkins replied: "My reports are a matter of public record.
 If anyone can find a pattern of bias, let him say so."
 The BBC supported him until his retirement in 1983.

 Jewish background

 The Elkins family was traditional but not deeply religious.
 Elkins said in a BBC talk, A Jew at Christmas, that he lost his Jewish faith when Santa Claus refused a present at Macy's department store when he was eight, saying: "This ain't for you, Jewboy."

 He regained his faith, he said in the same broadcast, when he was at the liberation of Dachau in April 1945 as an American serviceman.
 He said he told a prisoner there that he didn't understand Yiddish; the man retorted: "Don't you speak the mother tongue?
 Aren't you a Jew?"

 "Elkins found that he did and he was," said The Independents obituary.

+John Le Carré, in “The Pigeon tunnel”, mentions a conversation with Elkins about his direct involvement in extrajudicial killings of alleged nazi war criminals, within the secret organization DIN/Nakam.